-- 2:260, Uniform Grievance Procedure, contains the process for an individual to seek resolution of a complaint.
+- 1. 2:260, Uniform Grievance Procedure, contains the process for an individual to seek resolution of a complaint.
 A student may use this policy to complain about bullying.
 The Association Complaint Manager shall address the complaint promptly and equitably. - 2.
-6:65, Student Social and Emotional Development, requires that social and emotional learning be incorporated into the Association's curriculum and other educational programs. - 3.
-7:10, Equal Educational Opportunities, requires that equal educational and extracurricular opportunities be available to all students without regard to, among other protected statuses, sex, sexual orientation, and gender identity. - 4.
-7:20, Harassment of Students Prohibited, prohibits any person from harassing, intimidating, or bullying a student based on an actual or perceived characteristic that is identified in the policy including, among other protected statuses, sex, sexual orientation, and gender identity. - 5.
-7:130, Student Rights and Responsibilities, recognizes that all students are entitled to rights protected by the U.S. and Illinois Constitutions and laws for persons of their age and maturity in a school setting. - 6.
-7:160, Student Appearance, prohibits students from dressing or grooming in such a way as to disrupt the educational process, interfere with a positive teaching/learning climate, or compromise reasonable standards of health, safety, and decency. - 7.
-7:180, Prevention of and Response to Bullying, Intimidation, and Harassment, contains the comprehensive structure for the Association's bullying prevention program. - 8.
-7:250, Student Support Services, directs the Director to develop protocols for responding to students' social, emotional, or mental health needs that impact learning. - 9.
-7:330, Student Use of Buildings Equal Access, grants student-initiated groups or clubs the free use of school premises for their meetings, under specified conditions. - 10.
+2:265, Title IX Grievance Procedure, contains the process that must be followed for complaints of Title IX harassment. - 3.
+6:65, Student Social and Emotional Development, requires that social and emotional learning be incorporated into the Association's curriculum and other educational programs. - 4.
+7:10, Equal Educational Opportunities, requires that equal educational and extracurricular opportunities be available to all students without regard to, among other protected statuses, sex, sexual orientation, and gender identity. - 5.
+7:20, Harassment of Students Prohibited, prohibits any person from harassing, intimidating, or bullying a student based on an actual or perceived characteristic that is identified in the policy including, among other protected statuses, sex, sexual orientation, and gender identity. - 6.
+7:130, Student Rights and Responsibilities, recognizes that all students are entitled to rights protected by the U.S. and Illinois Constitutions and laws for persons of their age and maturity in a school setting. - 7.
+7:160, Student Appearance, prohibits students from dressing or grooming in such a way as to disrupt the educational process, interfere with a positive teaching/learning climate, or compromise reasonable standards of health, safety, and decency. - 8.
+7:180, Prevention of and Response to Bullying, Intimidation, and Harassment, contains the comprehensive structure for the Association's bullying prevention program. - 9.
+7:250, Student Support Services, directs the Director to develop protocols for responding to students' social, emotional, or mental health needs that impact learning. - 10.
+7:330, Student Use of Buildings Equal Access, grants student-initiated groups or clubs the free use of school premises for their meetings, under specified conditions. - 11.
 7:340, Student Records, contains the comprehensive structure for managing school student records, keeping them confidential, and providing access as allowed or required.